fabiommendes/craftinginterpreters/book/representing-code.md

 We want to be able to define new pastry operations -- cooking them, eating them, decorating them, etc. -- without having to add a new method to each class every time.
 Here's how we do it.
 First, we define the fallback for the desired operation.
-If there is no universal fallback, we simply raise a TypeError.
+If there is no universal fallback, we simply raise a `TypeError`.

 ```python
 from functools import singledispatch